Read more about the Haynes' at my 2015 Winnipeg Free Press column: Recipe for Success.

 Percy Haynes ca. 1964.
 Source.

-As a teen Percy attended Hugh John MacDonald School and began making a name for himself as both an athlete and a musician.
+As a teen, Percy attended Hugh John MacDonald School and began making a name for himself as both an athlete and a musician.

 July 1, 1933, Winnipeg Free Press

-The first media mention of Percy came in an August 1925 Free Press story about a youth sports camp for 150 inner city kids at Gimli.
-They noted that "...Percy, the big darky boy with the wide smile who loped in was an easy first in nearly every event he tried."
+The first media mention for Percy came in an August 1925 Free Press story about a youth sports camp for 150 inner city kids at Gimli.
+They noted that "...Percy, ... with the wide smile who loped in was an easy first in nearly every event he tried."

-During the 1930s Haynes worked as a carpenter during the day and juggled his sports and musical career on evenings and weekends.
+During the 1930s Haynes worked as a carpenter during the day and juggled his sports and musical careers on evenings and weekends.

-December 18, 1943, Winnipeg Free PressPetty Officer Haynes worked as a shipwright and while in port entertained the troops by performing and putting together musical shows.
-For a time wife Zena joined him in Halifax and they performed together.Meet The Navy was one Royal Canadian Navy revue show that Percy was part of that was so popular it was made into a British movie in 1946 with Percy performing as a musician and actor.
-(See the film here.)
+December 18, 1943, Winnipeg Free PressPetty Officer Haynes worked as a shipwright and while in port entertained the troops by performing and putting together musical variety shows.
+For a time, wife Zena joined him in Halifax and they performed together.Meet The Navy was one Royal Canadian Navy revue show that Percy was part of.
+It became so popular that it was made into a British movie in 1946 with Percy performing as a musician and actor.
+(Watch the film here.)

-November 7, 1952, Winnipeg Free PressIn summer 1952 the carpentry shop area of the Haynes family home at 257 Lulu Street was converted into a small restaurant, (the Haynes family continued to live in the house potion.
+November 7, 1952, Winnipeg Free PressIn summer 1952, the carpentry shop area of the Haynes family home at 257 Lulu Street was converted into a small restaurant, The Haynes family continued to live in the house potion.

 Fashioned out of an old house off Logan Avenue, three blocks west of Sherbrook Street, the restaurant is unpretentious and warm — not to mention Mary Poppins clean.
 And most important, much of the food is good, the service prompt and friendly.

 On July 24, 1992, Percy Haynes, 81, died at Princess Elizabeth Hospital.
 He was working, greeting customers at the restaurant, up until the week before his death.

 September 28, 1998, Winnipeg Free Press

-The restaurant was sold off.
-It was thought that Bomber James Murphy would be the new owner but in the end it was two long-time staff members who purchased it.
-Haynes' Chicken Shack continued on until September 1998.
+The restaurant was then put up for sale. it was thought that Blue Bomber James Murphy would be the new owner but, in the end, it was two long-time staff members who purchased it.

 Further details of Haynes and his attempts to join the Navy can be found in these Senate Committee hearings and this Senate debate.